adstuart/azure-vpn-p2s/misc-win10-ikev2-trafficselectors/README.md

 # Short on time?

 The Windows 10 IKEv2 Traffic Selector (TS) limit was previously 25.
 This has now been removed in some recent builds.
-Click [here](#build-updates) to short cut to the technical details.
+Click [here](#build-updates) to shortcut to the technical details.

 #  Introduction